|

 The Green Lane: Acid rain

 Forests in upland areas may also experience damage from acid fog that often forms at higher elevations.
 Are these effects reversible?
-Acid rain has caused severe depletion of nutrients in forest soils in parts of Ontario, Quebec and the Atlantic provinces, as well as in the northeastern United States.
-While this may be ...
+Acid rain has caused severe depletion of nutrients in forest soils ...

 www.ec.gc.ca